roblaing/webgames/README.md

 along with Racket's <a href="https://docs.racket-lang.org/teachpack/2htdpimage.html">image</a> and
 <a href="https://docs.racket-lang.org/teachpack/2htdpuniverse.html#%28part._world-example%29">
 universe</a> packages a great help, creating a base-specification for my JavaScript modules.

+The specification stage is about thinking in what mathematicians call sets and programmers call types or classes.
+Here, HTDP's <a href="https://htdp.org/2020-5-6/Book/part_one.html#%28part._sec~3aarith-images%29">
+The Arithmetic of Images</a> is a great aid.